NikolaiS1900/NLP-toolbox-for-Indo-European/README.md

 sort.py - This script takes each word, remove all duplicates, and lists every word in alphabetic order in a separated text file.

 tegnliste.py - This script give you an overview of what characters you have in your text.

+Udtrækker.py - The purpose of this script is to extract certain grammatical endings and sound patterns in words.